NFL Concussion Settlement

 Who is eligible for compensation?

-Those eligible for compensation in a class action settlement are called
+Former NFL players eligible for compensation in a class action settlement

-the "Settlement Class."
-The settlement class for this settlement
+are called the "Settlement Class."
+The settlement class for

 NFL Europa League, or World league of American Football prior to July